AWS Tools for Windows PowerShell

 Description

 Imports or reimports key material into an existing KMS key that was created without key material.
-ImportKeyMaterial also sets the expiration model and expiration date of the imported key material.
-By default, KMS keys are created with key material that KMS generates.
-This operation supports Importing key material, an advanced feature that lets you generate and import the cryptographic key material for a KMS key.
-For more information about importing key material into KMS, see Importing key material in the Key Management Service Developer Guide.
-After you successfully import key material into a KMS key, you can reimport the same key material into that KMS key, but you cannot import different key material.
+You can also use this operation to set or update the expiration model and expiration date of the imported key material.
+By default, KMS creates KMS keys with key material that it generates.
+You can also generate and import your own key material.
+For more information about importing key material, see Importing key material.
+For asymmetric, HMAC and multi-Region keys, you cannot change the key material after the initial import.
+You can import multiple key materials into single-Region, symmetric encryption keys and rotate the key material on demand using RotateKeyOnDemand.
+After you import key material, you can reimport the same key material into that KMS key or, if the key supports on-demand rotation, import new key material.
+You can use the ImportType parameter to indicate whether you are importing new key material or re-importing previously imported key material.
 You might reimport key material to replace key material that expired or key material that you deleted.
 You might also reimport key material to change the expiration model or expiration date of the key material.
 Each time you import key material into KMS, you can determine whether (ExpirationModel) and when (ValidTo) the key material expires.
 To change the expiration of your key material, you must import it again, either by calling ImportKeyMaterial or using the import features of the KMS console.
-Before calling ImportKeyMaterial:
+Before you call ImportKeyMaterial, complete these steps:

 • Call the GetParametersForImport operation to get a public key and import token set for importing key material.